Robert William Chapman (engineer): Recognition and memberships

 He was a member of the councils of both the University of Adelaide and the School of Mines.

 On his retirement from the University of Adelaide in 1937 he was made Emeritus Professor; his portrait, by Ivor Hele hangs in the School of Engineering's Chapman Lecture Theatre, which was named for him.

 He was appointed CMG in 1927 and knighted in 1938.

 Family

-On 14 February 1889 he married Eva Maud Hall, who survived him; they had six sons and two daughters:
+On 14 February 1889 he married Eva Maud Hall.
+They had six sons and two daughters.